Pluscrafter/Pluscrafter.github.io/index.md

 ### A little game
 For homework(because of COVID-19) in computer science class my friend and I had to create a flappy-bird copy in javascript.
 And here are the results.
 A wierd game of Flappy Bird, maybe you can find out the easter egg.

 [Here](https://github.com/D3PSI/flappy-js) is the link to the project/homework.
 I recommend to find the easter egg with the console or by trying.
-It's funny so.
+It's more funny so.

 <div id="sketch-holder"></div>